 Intro made — let’s walk through the broad strokes of the technical career progression.
 Each of these descriptions is meant to be an entry point into the conversation about the level.
 You can follow the links in each section below to a more detailed description of the levels.

 The junior developer level is all about learning things in order to immediately apply them to real work.
 It’s a very exciting level because every day contains both mysteries and answers to those mysteries.
 It’s all about overcoming the relentless confusion of what these tools are and how they work.
 What this “internet” thing is.
 How this server works.
 How that CI pipeline works.
-The junior developer is constantly discovering connections between things that blows her mind.
+The junior developer is constantly discovering connections between things that blow her mind.

 As a junior developer, she’s living in a world where some people around her definitely know the answers to her questions all of the time (or at least they ought to…).
 The junior developer is often making a tradeoff between how much confusion she’s feeling and how much she’s costing the more senior people around her by bothering them for explanations.
 As you might guess, this means that her experience of being a junior is in many ways dictated by how supportive her team is toward her.
 Good, nurturing tech leads and patient mid-levels can make the junior’s experience really exciting and challenging.
 The junior engineer is likely looking to these folks daily or roughly every other day for help.